 And that’s exactly the environment we have now, as six years of ultra-low interest rates across the world have led to ever-rising debt loads in most countries and have created incentives for increased risk-taking in the pursuit of high yields, putting the financial system at risk of another collapse if regulators don’t act soon.

 Stemming the cycle

 To prevent the boom-bust cycle, US and EU banking regulators need to adopt and enforce a policy that requires capital requirements that are strongly counter-cyclical.
 That means during good times, banks should be required to increasingly hold more and more capital, because the more capital banks have, the more circumspect they’ll be in terms of how much risk they take.
-The longer the boom goes on, the more relaxed regulators and banks’ internal risk controls become.

 So, during good times, requiring banks to keep more capital is going to start putting the brakes on the rate at which bank lending grows.
 It’s not the only policy available, but it is one relatively easy fix that regulators could put in place now to mitigate or prevent the next crisis.